jtablesaw/tablesaw/docs/userguide/columns.md

 Columns
 =======

 Tablesaw is all about tables and tables are made of columns.
-To truly understand your data, you'll often need to work with a single column.
-Tablesaw provides a large collection of tools for that, and we'll cover the basics here.
-Each column type also has its own section that goes into greater detail.
+You'll often need to work with individual columns and Tablesaw provides a large collection of tools for that.
+We'll cover the basics here.

 Let's start with a definition.
 A column is a named vector of data, all of a single type.
 Some elements may be missing, and it's important to deal with those.
-We show how to do that in a little bit.
+We cover that later.

-Here are the supported column types:
+Here are the supported column types.
+All of the concrete column types are in the api package.
+For the details on each kind see the appropriate Javadoc files.

-* Boolean, or true and false values
+* [BooleanColumn](https://jtablesaw.github.io/tablesaw/apidocs/tech/tablesaw/api/BooleanColumn.html), which holds true and false values
-* String, as in "Hello, World," or "RN183-15F";
+* [StringColumn](https://jtablesaw.github.io/tablesaw/apidocs/tech/tablesaw/api/StringColumn.html), as in "Hello, World," or "RN183-15F", "charlie@gmail.com";
-* Number
+* [NumberColumn](https://jtablesaw.github.io/tablesaw/apidocs/tech/tablesaw/api/NumberColumn.html): an interface for numeric data types.
-* Date: A "local date".
+* [DateColumn](https://jtablesaw.github.io/tablesaw/apidocs/tech/tablesaw/api/DateColumn.html): A "local date".
 That is, a date without a timezone.
 April 10, 2018, for example.
-* DateTime: A local date and time combined.
+* [DateTimeColumn](https://jtablesaw.github.io/tablesaw/apidocs/tech/tablesaw/api/DateTimeColumn.html): A local date and time combined.
 April 10, 2018 at 9:07.
-* Time: A local time, like 12:47:03
+* [TimeColumn](https://jtablesaw.github.io/tablesaw/apidocs/tech/tablesaw/api/TimeColumn.html): A local time, like 12:47:03

-There is currently one specific type of number column, called DoubleColumn.
-As you'd expect, it holds 8-byte floating point numbers.
+There is currently one concrete type of NumberColumn, called [DoubleColumn](https://jtablesaw.github.io/tablesaw/apidocs/tech/tablesaw/api/DoubleColumn.html).
+As you'd expect, it holds 8-byte floating point numbers, but is used also for integer types.

 We'll begin by looking at the operations that are common to all column types.

 #### Create a Column

-Columns are usually created by calling one of the static create() methods defined on the class.
-For example, you can create an empty date column as follows:
+Columns are usually created by importing a data file.
+They can also be instantiated by calling one of the static create() methods defined on the appropriate class.
+For example, you can create an empty DateColumn as follows:

 ```Java
 DateColumn column = DateColumn.create("test");
 ```

 The new column has the name "test", and a ColumnType of LOCAL_DATE.
 Names are important.
-We often refer to a column by its name, so we don't have to declare a variable to access it.
+We often ask a table for a column by name.
 All the columns within a given table must have unique names.
 You can always get the name of a column by calling *name()*, and its type by calling *type()*.

-To create a column with data, you will generally read the data from a file or database, but you can also initialize the column with an array:
+To create a column with data, you can initialize the column with an array:

 ```Java
 double[] values = {1, 2, 3, 7, 9.44242, 11};